 - Survival Blanket: 1.4m x 2m minimum

 - Route Map – Should be a hard copy and not a map on your phone

 - Compass – This should be a separate physical compass and not electronic/ on your phone.

 - GPS device that can load a GPX file of the course

 The race can be followed on http://greatescape.legendstracking.com.
 You can share this link with friends and family.

-Each competitor in the 160km race (and those that choose to have one for the 80km race) will be equipped with a GPS Tracking device provided by Legends Tracking.
+Each competitor in the race will be equipped with a GPS Tracking device provided by Legends Tracking.
 The trackers work on mobile phone signals and there are sections of the course where the track log will not automatically update due to limited reception.

 Each tracker has an SOS button which sends a one way signal to the Race Controller.
 The SOS button is for emergency use only!